 Really?
 You mean that in the literate Hellenistic world nobody bothered to write a biography of the Greeks’ greatest general, who conquered most of the known world, until four hundred years after his death?
 They even constructed a great library at Alexandria, and yet nobody thought to write a biography of the city’s founder?
 Wait a second…

 Didn’t Alexander have a personal historian who traveled with him and wrote about his deeds during his campaigns?
 That’s right, Callisthenes of Olynthus (360–328 BCE) was Alexander’s official biographer, who wrote contemporary to his life (not half a century later).
 This is a piece of information that would be covered in any undergraduate course about Greek history.
 Oh, by the way, there were other authors, who were eyewitnesses and who wrote either contemporary to Alexander (356–323 BCE) or within a couple decades after his death.
-Just to name ones I am familiar with:
+Just to name some others:

 Anaximenes of Lampsacus (c.
 380–320 BCE; Greek historian and contemporary)